 If you’re not sure if a site is legitimate, it’s a good idea to search “[streaming site] + reviews” or “is [streaming site] legitimate”.
 You should also look out for these other telltale signs of unsafe websites.
 And make sure to protect yourself from malicious downloads, viruses, and other malware with a strong virus scanner and malware removal tool.

 Stay safe and anonymous while streaming

-Just because you’re not downloading files to your devices when you stream doesn’t mean there aren’t any risks.
-As mentioned above, it’s important to make sure that you’re using a legitimate site that has appropriately licensed its content.
+Just because you’re not downloading files to your device when you stream doesn’t mean there aren’t any risks.
+As mentioned above, it’s important to make sure that you’re using a legitimate site that has licensed its content appropriately.

 Moreover, you can use a VPN (virtual private network) to encrypt your connection to keep you private online.
-Some VPNs allow you to virtually change your location, which can prevent streaming services (as well as advertisers) from targeting you based on location.
-Whether you’re traveling and want to access shows from back home or you want to stay safe on public Wi-Fi, AVG Secure VPN will keep you secure and private.
+VPNs let you easily change your (virtual) location, which can prevent streaming services and advertisers from targeting you based on your location.

 Using a VPN while streaming lets you access content not be available in your physical location.